 Pramlintide may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
-Keep unopened vials of pramlintide in the refrigerator, but do not freeze them.
-Throw away any vials that were frozen or exposed to heat.
-You may store opened vials of pramlintide in the refrigerator or at room temperature, and you must use them within 28 days.
-Throw away any medication left in an opened vial after 28 days and any medication that is outdated or no longer needed.
+Store unopened pramlintide pens in the refrigerator and protect from light; do not freeze the pens.
+Throw away any pens that were frozen or exposed to heat.
+You may store opened pramlintide pens in the refrigerator or at room temperature, but you must use them within 30 days.
+Throw away any opened pramlintide pens after 30 days and any medication that is outdated or no longer needed.
 Talk to your pharmacist about the proper disposal of your medication.

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

 Do not let anyone else use your medication.
 Ask your pharmacist any questions you have about refilling your prescription.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.